-4.5.1 Wiz command
+4.4.1 Wiz command

-The wiz command allows administrators to quickly perform the initial network configuration of the eth0.
+The wiz command allows administrators to easily and quickly perform the initial network configuration of the ethO.

 At the command prompt at the / level, enter wiz to view the current IP configuration.
 To change the IP configuration, press Tab to move through the parameters, and press Esc + Tab to edit the selected parameter.
 When you are finished, enter yes to confirm that all parameters are correct and to save the new parameters.